jmichel7/FinitePosets.jl/README.md

 ```

-<a target='_blank' href='https://github.com/jmichel7/FinitePosets.jl/blob/17f9a9f7a09fea22f4c1f572d76112e07c4228a6/src/FinitePosets.jl#L407-L418' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/FinitePosets.jl/blob/325837804984953cbfe59b731161db2a870e038d/src/FinitePosets.jl#L410-L421' class='documenter-source'>source</a><br>

 `Poset(covers::Vector{Tuple{T,T}}) where T`

 creates a poset representing the transitive closure of the given relations.
-The  poset is on the elements which appear in the relations relations.
+The  poset is on the elements which appear in the relations.

 ```julia-repl
 julia> Poset([(:a,:b),(:d,:c)])